reiver/interledger-fellowship/README.md

 **AssetFlow** will resolve a transfer from Fediverse ID `@alice@example.com` to `@bob@host.example` to Interledger technologies.
 And, leverage it for the actual transfer.

+## Sustainability

+This project (**AssetFlow**) is similar to the creation of HTTP — a **bootstrapping** project — a project to bring a technology into existence and use.
+It is a project to create a protocol, and to create the initial implementations.

+Once the **AssetFlow** project has been completed, the ability to transfer funds from `@alice@example.com` to `@bob@host.example` (resolving to Interledger technologies) will be available to Mastodon, Pixelfed, Loops, PeerTube, and WriteFreely users.

+It will exist.
+And, people will use it.
+And, it will bring into existence a **general-purpose technology** (**GPT**) that unlocks a wide range of other innovations and systems once it exists.